panosstav/AutoregressiveModels/README.md

 This repository contains a Python project focused on Time Series Forecasting using models:

-•SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) and
+• SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous factors) and

-•ARIMA (AutoRegressive Integrated Moving Average)
+• ARIMA (AutoRegressive Integrated Moving Average)

 The purpose is to forecast a six-time series (no particular topic) using Python.